Federal Judge Rules Trump Must Hand Over 8 Years Of Tax Returns

 The Trump Organization said the money was a retainer.

-The Manhattan DA is investigating if this is a falsification of business records, which is a crime in New York.
+The Manhattan DA is investigating whether this is a falsification of business records, which is a crime in New York.

 The president's lawyers have argued that the probe is politically motivated and that he is immune from any criminal prosecution as long as he's president.

+Trump responded via Twitter, saying "The Radical Left Democrats have failed on all fronts, so now they are pushing local New York City and State Democrat prosecutors to go get President Trump.
+A thing like this has never happened to any President before.
+Not even close!"

+The Radical Left Democrats have failed on all fronts, so now they are pushing local New York City and State Democrat prosecutors to go get President Trump.
+A thing like this has never happened to any President before.
+Not even close!— Donald J. Trump (@realDonaldTrump) October 7, 2019

-The Manhattan court battle is part of a multi-pronged effort to pry loose Trump's tax returns.
-Democrats in Congress are suing the Treasury Department for six years worth of his tax returns under a provision in the law that requires the IRS to hand over any taxpayers' filings to Congress.
+The Manhattan court battle is part of a multipronged effort to pry loose Trump's tax returns.
+Democrats in Congress are suing the Treasury Department for six years' worth of his tax returns under a provision that requires the IRS to hand over any taxpayer's filings to Congress.

-California enacted a law to require presidential candidates to disclose their taxes if they wanted to be on the state's primary ballot but a federal judge blocked the law.
+California enacted a law to require presidential candidates to disclose their taxes if they wanted to be on the state's primary ballot, but a federal judge blocked the law.

 Democrats have long claimed that Trump's tax returns could reveal whether Trump's business dealings as a candidate and president reveal conflicts of interest.